Rayhan1998/FOODYMAINREPO/README.md

 Pern stack application where users can search and find recipes and also save them to a saved recipes list by creating a account.
 Recipe API used for this app: https://www.edamam.com/

-## This is the Fronend Repo

-Link to backend repo: https://github.com/Rayhan1998/-brightPaths-foundations-capston-Backend- Need backend server to run for whole app to work

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.